MarcinBalejko/todo-list-rails/README.md

 To-do List
 =================
 A to-do list application created in Ruby on Rails.
+It was made with Ruby on Rails, HTML, CSS and PostgreSQL technologies.
+It also uses Devise as a tool for creating a user authentication system.
 Users can create an account, sign in and add items to their own to-do list.
 The items on the list can be easily removed and modified.
-This application uses database as well as user authentication system.

 Tools and technologies used: